pk98723/K8s/README.md

 - Now create a folder with command "mkdir Day02_code1"
 - Do "ls", you will see it empty.
 - Now we need an application installed on it to play with it.
 Use below link to clone it  - git clone https://github.com/docker/getting-started-app.git
+- In my case git commands are not recognized so have installed Git from below linke
+---Pavan to find out how this can be fixed/Git using Dockerdesktop

- Install Git - I used https://git-scm.com/downloads link to install Git.
+- Install Git - I used https://git-scm.com/downloads link to install Git.

- Open Git Bash and try to clone
+- Open Git Bash and try to clone the repository into the folder created (Day02_code1)
+- Come back to Dockerdesktop and now do "ls", you will find files in it.
+- So till now we have pulled an image from repository and now lets create a docker file.
+- Since we are using powershell execute below command to create a docker file with the name "Dockerfile" "New-Item -Path "C:\Users\Pavan Kumar\day02_code1\Dockerfile" -ItemType File"